MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-health-modeling.md

 For visualizing the results of our Log Analytics health queries, we've used Grafana in our reference implementation.
 Grafana is used to show the results of Log Analytics queries and doesn't contain any logic itself.
 The Grafana stack isn't part of the solution's deployment lifecycle, but released separately.

+For more information, see [Visualization](/azure/architecture/framework/mission-critical/mission-critical-health-modeling#visualization).

 ## Alerting

 Alerts are an important part of the overall operations strategy.
 Proactive monitoring such as the use of dashboards should be used with alerts that raise immediate attention to issues.

 These alerts form an extension of the health model, by alerting the operator to a change in health state, either to degraded/yellow state or to unhealthy/red state.
 By setting the alert to the root node of the Health Model, the operator is immediately aware of any business level affect to the state of the solution: After all, this root node will turn yellow or red if any of the underlying user flows or resources report yellow or red metrics.
 The operator can direct their attention to the Health Model visualization for troubleshooting.

+For more information, see [Automated incident response](/azure/architecture/framework/mission-critical/mission-critical-health-modeling#automated-incident-response).

 ## Failure analysis

 Composing the failure analysis is mostly a theoretical planning exercise.
 This theoretical exercise should be used as input for the automated failure injections that are part of the continuous validation process.
 By simulating the failure modes defined here, we can validate the resiliency of the solution against these failures to ensure they won't lead to outages.

 The following table lists example failure cases of the various components of the Azure Mission-Critical reference implementation.

 | Service | Risk | Impact/Mitigation/Comment | Outage |
 | ------- | ---- |-------------------------- | ------ |